nkh/paneless/README.md

 # DESCRIPTION

 ***paneless*** reads its input stream from its arguments (no piping), format them to fit the terminal, and colors them.
-Processing multiple large inputs may take time to process, so does input that contains ANSI color codes.

-Once processed vertical scrolling is fast; horizontal scrolling re-processes all the inputs.

 I also use paneless as frontend for https://github.com/nkh/tdiff and https://github.com/nkh/tcol via a simple API which you might find convenient.

 ## ANSI

-*paneless* will display files that contain ANSI codes,f you use the *--ansi* option.
-You will need to install *ansiexpand* for proper tab expansion.
+*paneless* cwill display files that contain ANSI codes if you use the *--ansi* option.

+Install *ansiexpand* for proper tab expansion; obviously *ansiexpand* is slower than expand so you may notice some small delay.

 ## Options